github/developer.github.com/README.md

     $ nanoc view
     $ open http://localhost:3000

+Compilation times got you down?
+Use `autocompile`!

+    $ nanoc autocompile

+This starts a web server too, so there's no need to run `nanoc view`.
+One thing: remember to add trailing slashes to all nanoc links!

 ## TODO

 * Need some way to deploy?
 Look into GitHub pages to start, until we